 When you start researching you trip to Svalbard, you will see that we often refer to three seasons here in the north, not four.
-These are the Northern Lights Winter, the Sun Winter and the Polar Summer.
+These are the Northern Lights Winter, the Sunny Winter and the Polar Summer.
 Each season is unique, and boasts widely differing experiences.
 Even if both October and February are both part of the Northern Lights Winter, visits in these two months will give you quite different experiences.
 We have therefore gone through the whole year, month for month, with a little information on what you can expect - and look forward to!

 One of the darkest months of the year, and perhaps an underrated season to visit Svalbard in.
 Their are often cheap flights available, and the hotels in town generally have decent capacity.
 Historically, the snow cover should be good in this period, meaning you can try your hand at both snowmobile and dog sledding tours.
 If you visit under the full moon, you can experience the dazzlingly beautiful Svalbard mountains with both moonshine and northern lights.
 The Polar Night ends on January 30, and from then the days quickly become lighter.